mtully808/SponsorAShelterPet/README.md

 # :dog: Pertinent info for developers: :cat:

 # Sponsor a Shelter Pet!
-Welcome to my very own web-app that will help increase shelter funds and animal adoption rates!
-Thank you for taking an interest in my code.
+Welcome to my very own web-app, thank you for taking an interest in my code!
+Helping animals is very near and dear to my heart, so thinking up this idea and working on the app has been pure bliss!
+I took this app from idea to a proof of concept in only 48 short hours.
+However, I don't plan to stop working on it, so the form you see now may have more hours of time invested than my initial 48 hour time-constraint.
 Sponsor a Shelter Pet is a Javascript library used to help increase: shelter funds, sponsor's happiness, and adoption rates!
 Peruse the below topics to aid you in getting started working with this repo.
 ***

 ## Using this Repo